KU team to be first in space with Kansas satellite

 “So one of the big things I’m actually looking at is, with some of the people on this team,” said Prinsloo.
 “Is actually starting a company here in the Midwest and developing these satellites.”

-Prinsloo said he hopes to close some of the tech manufacturing gap he sees for satellites, with many being built overseas.
+Prinsloo said he hopes to close some of the tech manufacturing gaps he sees for satellites, with many being built overseas.

 “I may have been born in another country, but the United States is my home,” said Prinsloo.